ECRM: Privacy

 The effective and efficient employment of CRM activities cannot go without the remarks of safety and privacy.
 CRM systems depend on databases in which all kinds of customer data is stored.
 In general, the following rule applies: the more data, the better the service companies can deliver to individual customers.

 Some known examples of these problems are conducting credit-card transaction online of the phenomenon known as 'cookies' used on the Internet in order to track someone's information and behavior.

-The design and the quality of the website are two very important aspects that influence the level of trust customers experience and their willingness or reluctance to conduct a transaction or leave personal information.
+The design and the quality of the website are two important aspects that influence the level of trust customers experience and their willingness or reluctance to conduct a transaction or leave personal information.

 Privacy policies can be ineffective in relaying to customers how much of their information is being used.
 In a recent study by The University of Pennsylvania and University of California, it was revealed that over half the respondents have an incorrect understanding of how their information is being used.
-They believe that, if a company has a privacy policy, they will not share the customer's information with third party companies without the customer's express consent.
+They believe that, if a company has a privacy policy, they will not share the customer's information with third-party companies without the customer's express consent.
 Therefore, if marketers want to use consumer information for advertising purposes, they must clearly illustrate the ways in which they will use the customer's information and present the benefits of this in order to acquire the customer's consent.
 Privacy concerns are being addressed more and more.
 Legislation is being proposed that regulates the use of personal data.
 Also, Internet policy officials are calling for more performance measures of privacy policies.